Johan Cruyff Arena: History

 The first pile of the deep foundation of the stadium was placed on 26 November 1993.
 The construction work, undertaken by Ballast Nedam and Royal BAM Group, took almost three years.
 The highest point of the building was reached on 24 February 1995, after the roof construction was raised.
 The fly-over from the public road to the parking facilities was opened on 13 March 1996.
 The stadium received 180,000 visitors during the construction work, until the stadium was closed from 1 July 1996 until the opening ceremony.
 The stadium was officially opened on 14 August 1996 by Queen Beatrix.

 At the grand opening, the queen made a curtain fall inside the stadium.
 This revealed the world's largest painting De Zee (English: The Sea) of 80 × 126 m.
 Two-dimensional ships were placed on the sea representing the clubs in the Eredivisie.
 Trijntje Oosterhuis sang the hymn "De Zee", composed for the opening ceremony by John Ewbank.
 An eight-day torch relay with 375 runners over 1400 km through the Netherlands reached the stadium.
 The first runner was Johan Cruyff starting in the old stadium De Meer, and the last runner was Frank Rijkaard arriving in the new stadium.
-After the grass was revealed and the roof opened, an inaugural football match was played between AFC Ajax and Milan, which Ajax lost 0–3.
+After the grass was revealed and the roof opened, an inaugural football friendly was played between Ajax and Milan, which Ajax lost 0–3.
 Tina Turner opened the stadium with three concerts with 160,000 people, from her world breaking Wildest Dreams Tour.

 The construction of the stadium cost an equivalent of €140 million (at the time, the currency of the Netherlands was the Dutch guilder).

 The stadium combines a retractable roof with a grass surface.
-This caused some problems in the beginning: the turf's grass would not grow in the shade of the open roof and had to be replaced up to four times a year.
+This caused some problems in the beginning: the turf's grass would not grow in the shade of the open roof and was replaced 45 times in the first ten years.

 Exterior renovation

 In September 2015, plans were presented to renovate the stadium's facade.
 The renovation should provide better quality and service to visitors by widening the walkway rings around the stadium, creating more room for the visitors and for new facilities (the number of seats remains the same).
 As a result, the outside of the stadium transforms from a concave shape to a convex shape, drastically altering its appearance.
-The renovation was completed in 2020, when four matches of the UEFA Euro 2020 championship were played in the Arena.
+The renovation has only been completed on the east side in 2020, when four matches of the UEFA Euro 2020 championship were played in the Arena.

 Construction works started in June 2017.
 The first phase is to renovate the east side of the stadium, where construction of the new facade was completed in April 2018.